The thoughts and experiences of an author and human rights activist

 Today is Thursday 10 February 2022, and according to all the fanfare in the media, our State President, Cyril Ramaphosa, will deliver his annual State of the Nation Address (SONA) tonight at 7 - not from the usual place, being in Parliament, but from the Cape Town City Hall.

 As usual, we can expect, a cavalcade of overpaid puffed up parliamentarians will parade at the entrance dressed in high fashion, with apparent total disregard for the plight of those who are footing the bill.
-A lot of broad grins, flashy clothes, broad hats, sparkly bling and labels - and photographers.
+It will feature a lot of broad grins, flashy clothes, broad hats, sparkly bling and labels - and photographers.

 Thursday, June 17, 2021